How Do Travel Agents Make Money?

 Let's first define what a big travel agency is before we talk about how they make money.
 When we're talking about a 'big player', we're talking about an agency that has tens of millions of sales revenue.
 There isn't really a cut-off on when you hit this threshold.
 The reality is that if you're in this circle, you'll know it.
 They're the 1% of the travel agency world. :)

-While most agencies earn commission based on their sales tiers, these 'big players' can earn overrides based on their revenue on top of commissions.
-When they meet a pre-determined sales goal or move market share, the vendor compensates them.
+When a travel agency meets a pre-determined sales goal or move market share, the vendor compensates them.
 These overrides can come from any number of vendors including airlines, GDSs, cruise lines, tour operators, car rental companies, and more.

 In Closing

-Next time someone asks you 'How do Travel Agents Make Money?' you can now give an amazingly long answer, full of information that will blow their mind.
-If that's where you're at right now, great.
-That was my goal.
+So, next time someone asks you 'How do Travel Agents Make Money?' you can now give a thorough answer, full of information that will blow their mind.

 Feel free to ask any other questions about how the land of travel agencies work in the comments below.
 I grew up in the travel industry and have worked with many agents to start and grow their travel agencies.
 If you still have questions, drop us a line, join the conversation in the comments below, or connect with me on FacebookTwitter, LinkedIn, or Instagram.